SimonOuellette35/ARC_gym/README.md

 pip install -r requirements.txt
 ```

 The quickest way to get started is to start from _test_grid_sampler.py_, which is a simple loop that generates grids of a specific category, and then visualizes it and its object mask.
+For a list of all available grid categories, see below.

 ### Object masks